Michiko Nagai: Biography

 Born on March 31, 1925, in the Hongō ward of Tokyo to Kiyonori Kurushima (来島清徳, Kurushima Kiyonori) and singer Tomoko Nagai (永井智子, Nagai Tomoko), Nagai graduated from the Tokyo Women's University with a degree in Japanese literature in 1944.
-She also studied economy history at the University of Tokyo from 1947 to 1948.
-After her marriage to the Nobuo Kuroita, the son of historian Kuroita Katsumi, she went to work as an editor for the publishing company Shogakukan, but began to write her own stories with historical settings on the side.
+She also studied economic history at the University of Tokyo from 1947 to 1948.
+After her marriage to Nobuo Kuroita, the son of historian Kuroita Katsumi, she went to work as an editor for the publishing company Shogakukan.
+Still, she began to write her own stories with historical settings on the side.

-In 1952, she submitted her debut work, Sanjoin ki ("History of Lady Sanjo") to the Sunday Mainichi, where it was awarded second place in the 30th anniversary commemorative edition of that publication.
+In 1952, she submitted her debut work, Sanjoin ki ("History of Lady Sanjo"), to the Sunday Mainichi, where it was awarded second place in that publication's 30th anniversary commemorative edition.
 This encouraged her to pursue a career in literature full-time, winning the prestigious Naoki Award in 1964, the 21st Women's Culture Award in 1982, the 32nd Kikuchi Kan Prize in 1984, and the Yoshikawa Eiji Literary Award.

 Nagai was noted for historical novels reassessing the role of women in Japanese history, deviating from the traditional narrative.
-She has been praised for combining historical accuracy with translating her characters emotions into modern terms.
-In Hōjō Masako, she countered popular image of Minamoto no Yoritomo's jealous, power-grasping wife Hōjō Masako (1157–1225) with a more human, sympathetic personality.
-Her novel was the basis for a yearlong television drama on the Japanese government television network NHK, in 1979.
+She has been praised for combining historical accuracy with translating her character's emotions into modern terms.
+In Hōjō Masako, she countered the popular image of Minamoto no Yoritomo's jealous, power-grasping wife Hōjō Masako (1157–1225) with a more human, sympathetic personality.
+Her novel was the basis for a yearlong television drama on the Japanese government television network NHK in 1979.

-Likewise, in Gin no yakata ("Silver Mansion", 1980) she rehabilitated the image of Hino Tomiko (1440–1496), wife of the ineffectual shōgun Ashikaga Yoshimasa.
-Historically scorned as an "evil money-grubbing woman" who dragged the country into war, Nagai's portrayal is of a woman who is savior of the government, and who is skilled at finance and politics.
+Likewise, in Gin no yakata ("Silver Mansion," 1980), she rehabilitated the image of Hino Tomiko (1440–1496), wife of the ineffectual shōgun Ashikaga Yoshimasa.
+Historically scorned as an "evil money-grubbing woman" who dragged the country into war, Nagai's portrayal is of a woman who is the savior of the government and skilled at finance and politics.

 However, her writing was not entirely on the role of women.
 In 1997, NHK aired a year-long historical drama in 50 episodes, Mōri Motonari, on the life of the Sengoku-period daimyō, based on Nagai's book of the same name.

 Nagai died on January 27, 2023, at the age of 97.